the-frey/the-frey.github.com/_posts/2018-09-11-sharing-code-in-lambdas.md

 The Dockerfile also now uses Pipenv, a better way of building Python projects.

-For reference, a Pipfile, as it's a good idea to move over; you get npm-style task running (for say, excluding tests, as per in this example) and a lockfile:
+It's a good idea to move over; you get npm-style task running (for say, excluding tests, as per in this example) and a lockfile.

+Here's our example Pipfile:

 <script src="https://gist.github.com/the-frey/4ee4785d193a71fb6b711f1ff99bbd57.js"></script>